Karansingh04/semantic-space-mapping-nlp/semantic_space_mapping_nlp/README.md

 ```

 ## AI Usage Disclaimer
 Parts of the project structure and drafting were supported by OpenAI's ChatGPT.
-All content, code, and results should be reviewed and validated by me before submission.
+All
+content produced with AI assistance has been carefully reviewed, edited, and validated by me.
+I take full responsibility for the final content and its accuracy, relevance, and academic integrity.